Raiganj Lok Sabha constituency: General election 2009

 Abdul Karim Chowdhary, contesting as an Independent candidate, was a rebel Trinamool Congress Leader.

 General election 2004

 By-election 1972

-A by-election was held in this constituency in 1972 which was necessitated by the resignation of sitting MP Siddhartha Shankar Ray and his subsequent election to the State Assembly from the Chowranghee Assembly constituency.
-In the by-election, Maya Ray of Congress defeated his nearest rival S.K.NIyogi of United Front Supported Independent Candidate by 143,624 votes, thus breaking the record of Siddhartha Shankar Ray who had won the seat in 2009 by 64,007 votes.
+A by-election was held in this constituency in 1972 which was necessitated by the resignation of sitting MP Siddhartha Shankar Ray and his subsequent election to the State Assembly from the Maldaha Assembly constituency.
+In the by-election, Maya Ray of Congress defeated his nearest rival S.K.
+Niyogi, a United Front-supported Independent Candidate, by 143,624 votes, thus breaking the record of Siddhartha Shankar Ray who had won the seat in 1971 by 64,007 votes.